FunnierBe/.github/profile/README.md

 * Puns, malapropisms
 * Finer points
 * Distinction
-* No, you don't understand ... you think you do ... but you DON'T understand.
+* No, you don't understand ... you think you do ... but you don't EVEN understand that you don't understand.

 5. Joke Generation